mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ## Preloading animation and/or model mods not working or crashing

 If you're trying to preload a mod to bypass `sv_pure`, async disk loading has been found to be incompatible with this.

-Add `mod_support=on` to your `modules.cfg` to disable some async disk loading features.
+Fortunately, the config has mod support enabled by default, so you don't have to worry about this.

 You may also want to preload mods with the `dynamic_background=itemtest` module.
 If you are using yttrium's viewmodels, use `dynamic_background=preload` instead.